opendocsg/slw-judgments-backfill/2005_SGHC_159/report.md

 _Validity of the counterclaim, set-off or cross demand on the bills of costs_

-33     It should be noted at the outset that it is not the function of this court, in determining the applications to set aside the statutory demands, to adjudicate upon the merits of the respondents’ counterclaim, set-off or cross demand: _Wong Kwei Cheong v ABN-AMRO Bank NV_ [2002] 3 SLR 594.
+33     It should be noted at the outset that it is not the function of this court, in determining the applications to set aside the statutory demands, to adjudicate upon the merits of the respondents’ counterclaim, set-off or cross demand: _Wong Kwei Cheong v ABN-AMRO Bank NV_ <span class="citation">[2002] 3 SLR 594</span>.
 Indeed, this court need only satisfy itself that the respondents _appear_ to have a valid counterclaim, set-off or cross demand amounting to a “genuine triable issue” to warrant the setting aside of the statutory demands.

 34     On the facts, the five bills of costs rendered to the appellant do appear to provide the respondents with a valid counterclaim, set-off or cross demand which exceeded the debts in the statutory demands.
 However, the appellant disputed the work done by the firm in relation to his matters and contended that the bills of costs are shams.
 In addition, he claimed that no bill ought to have been rendered for the Suit because full payment had already been made pursuant to a fee agreement between the parties.
 Even if the bills of costs were valid, the appellant argued that LCP was not entitled to set off fees owed to the firm against his personal debts.